suvie-eng/solidus_bactracs/README.md

 ⛔️ This section is outdated and inaccurate.

-In order to enable the XML integration, make sure to configure the relevant section of the configuration initializer, and configure your ShipStation store accordingly:
+In order to enable the XML integration, make sure to configure the relevant section of the configuration initializer, and configure your Bactracs/Andlor site accordingly:

 - **Username**: the username defined in your configuration.
 - **Password**: the password defined in your configuration.
 - **URL to custom page**: `https://yourdomain.com/bactracs.xml`.

-You can also configure your ShipStation store to pull the XML feed automatically on a recurring basis, or manually by clicking the "Refresh stores" button.
+You can also configure your Bactracs/Andlor site to pull the XML feed automatically on a recurring basis, or manually by clicking the "Refresh stores" button.

-There are five shipment states for an order (= shipment) in ShipStation.
-These states do not necessarily align with Solidus, but you can configure ShipStation to create a mapping for your specific needs.
+There are five shipment states for an order (= shipment) in Bactracs.
+These states do not necessarily align with Solidus, but you can configure Bactracs to create a mapping for your specific needs.
 Here's the recommended mapping:

-Bactracs description    | Bactracs status    | Solidus status
+Bactracs RMA Type    | Bactracs status    | Solidus status
 ------------------------|--------------------|---------------
-Awaiting Payment        | `unpaid`           | `pending`
+Type 1        | `unpaid`           | `pending`
-Awaiting Shipment       | `paid`             | `ready`
+Type W       | `paid`             | `ready`
-Shipped                 | `shipped`          | `shipped`
+Type 3                 | `shipped`          | `shipped`
-Cancelled               | `cancelled`        | `cancelled`
+Type 4               | `cancelled`        | `cancelled`
-On-Hold                 | `on-hold`          | `pending`

-Once you've configured the XML integration in your app and ShipStation, there's nothing else you need to do.
-ShipStation will

 #### XML integration: Usage